The Ring of Polyfunctions over $\mathbb Z/n\mathbb Z$: Abstract

 \section{Abstract}

-We study the ring of \emph{polyfunctions} over a commutative ring $R$ with unit element, i.e., the ring of functions $f:R\to R$ which admit a polynomial representative $p\in R[x]$ in the sense that $f(x)= p(x)$ for all $x\in R$.
+We study the ring of \emph{polyfunctions} over $\Z/n\Z$.
+The ring of polyfunctions over a commutative ring $R$ with unit element is the ring of functions $f:R\to R$ which admit a polynomial representative $p\in R[x]$ in the sense that $f(x)= p(x)$ for all $x\in R$.
 This allows to define a ring invariant $s$ which associates to a commutative ring $R$ with unit element a value in $\N\cup\{\infty\}$.
 The function $s$ generalizes the number theoretic Smarandache function.
 For the ring $R=\Z/n\Z$ we provide a unique representation of polynomials which vanish as a function.
 This yields a new formula for the number $\Psi(n)$ of polyfunctions over $\Z/n\Z$.
 We also investigate algebraic properties of the ring of polyfunctions over $\Z/n\Z$.
 In particular, we identify the additive subgroup of the ring and the ring structure itself.
-Moreover we derive a new formula for the size of the ring of polyfunctions in several variables over $\Z/n\Z$.
+Moreover we derive formulas for the size of the ring of polyfunctions in several variables over $\Z/n\Z$, and we compute the number of polyfunctions which are units of the ring.